 In some circles, this is erroneously called "Ebert's Law", named after the famous film critic Roger Ebert.
 This is not an actual trope about his version of Ebert's Law, which is "It's not what a movie's about, but how it's about it."

 "Those who can, do; those who can't, criticize," is also a common variant.
+A form of circumstantial Ad Hominem.
 Compare Don't Like, Don't Read, when this trope is applied to Fan Fic, or Hire The Critic, which sometimes happens in order to test their challenge.
 Also compare He Panned It, Now He Sucks.
 An Older Than Radio example is Benjamin Disraeli's remark that the ranks of critics are drawn from those who have failed at literature and the arts.
 (Disraeli earned his living as a novelist.)

 A specific case where the trope can be applied with impunity is when the critic claims "Everyone can do better" or something to the tune, directly claiming a group they could belong in indeed can do better.